In-patient luxury rehab center in Thailand

 Is Schizophrenia contagious?

 No, schizophrenia isn’t contagious.
-It can’t spread from one person to another through close contact, cough, or anything like that.
+It can’t spread from one person to another through close contact or cough.
 Schizophrenia isn’t a viral or bacterial disease.
 That being said, the disease tends to run in families.
-Schizophrenia has a genetic component meaning someone with a family history of this mental health condition is susceptible to developing it as well.
+Schizophrenia has a genetic component, meaning someone with a family history of this mental health condition is susceptible to developing it as well.